amv42/cowrie-sshd/README.md

 # Cowrie-sshd

-Attention: This is a slightly modified version of Cowrie so that Cowrie can be used as "backend" for the OpenSSH deamon (sshd) to interpret commands.
+Attention: This is a modified version of Cowrie so that Cowrie can be used as backend for the [sshd-honeypot](https://github.com/amv42/sshd-honeypot) (OpenSSH deamon) to interpret commands.

 ---

-# Welcome to the Cowrie GitHub repository
+## Welcome to the Cowrie GitHub repository

 This is the official repository for the Cowrie SSH and Telnet Honeypot effort.

-# What is Cowrie
+## What is Cowrie

 Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the